avk/avk.github.io/_case_studies/react-style-guide.md

 * click testing all possible states is time-consuming (UX Designer)

-...because this requires remembering.
+&hellip;because this requires remembering.
 But a regression testing script is an intimidating way to jog your memory.

 * Observation: the checklist begged to be nested by product feature or area, which usually mirrored a React component or set of nested components